Northern Lights Writers' Conference 2020: Digital Edition, online, 23 November 2020–31 January 2021, free entry - Visit now

 In a break from our usual schedule, we’re going live to Sale for the annual Northern Lights Writers’ Conference – but not as you know it.
-This year, as with many of our favourite events (and also plenty of new ones), NLWC will be exercising a virtual presence, streaming online via Waterside’s brand-new digital hub, Diverge – and you can still watch some of the events online.
+This year, as with many of our favourite events (and also plenty of new ones), NLWC will be exercising a virtual presence, streaming via Waterside’s brand-new digital hub, Diverge – and you can still watch some of the events online.

 CIT Coordinator Richard Evans says: “We’re looking forward to welcoming – virtually! – a fantastic range of speakers and facilitators to Waterside for our seventh Northern Lights Writers’ Conference.
 Being able to stream live from Waterside’s innovative new digital hub, Diverge, means anyone can join in, enabling audiences to enjoy our programme and participate in the events and activities from the comfort of their homes, wherever they are.
 From workshops and panels to talks and drop-in advice sessions, we hope writers from across the region and beyond will be inspired and informed.”

-See the Diverge digital hub for how to book sessions.
+Head to the Diverge digital hub to watch the recorded sessions.

 Northern Lights Writers' Conference 2020: Digital Edition, online